The-Campus-Chronicle/website/_posts/2023-02-28-misogyny-in-everyday-life.md

 Lets start at the beginning of time, shall we?
 In many ancient societies, daughters were killed and sons were praised, right at birth (Jimmerson).
 In many countries today, such as India, pregnant women worry that their babies will be girls in fear of them being put to death (Vaze).
 Sons were sent to school, sent to battle, and sent to make money.
 Daughters were given dolls to play with and table manners to learn.
 Even now, some of these manners appearlike when Im told to sit like a lady.
 Being a woman means that I must sit gracefully, legs crossed and mouth zipped.

 It is in human nature to learn by imitation.
 This is why proper parenting during a childs early years is so important.
 In many stores, when one shops for childrens toys, there are often two distinct sections: boys and girls.
 Little boys get to pick from monster trucks, spaceships, trains, and dinosaurs.
 Little girls get stuffed animals, dolls, and pretend kitchens.
 From a young age, women are taught to stay at home and nurture, while men are taught to indulge their interests and discover new things (Blakemore).
 As adults, women are always expected to be married and have kids.
 (Gant).
-This is clear from questions like, Whens the big day? and When do you think youll have kids?
+This is clear from questions like, Whens the big day? and When do you think you'll have kids?
 How many do you want?
 It seems as if every young girls destiny must be marriage and motherhood.

 As we grow up, we are subjected to and become accustomed to these misogynistic concepts.
 Boys are taught to befriend other boys and to be smart and strong.
 They play rough, and make fun of their friends with phrases like You throw like a girl!
 The fact that we use this phrase with a negative connotation shows what we are teaching boys about girls.
 Boys then gain the burden of always having to be better, stronger, smarter, and more talented than girls, which can later lead to insecurity and toxic masculinity.